harrytucker/lego-scoreboard/MANUAL.md

 # Manual
 This application has been built with the idea that it will be passed on to future maintainers.
-For example, Flask was chosen because it is written in a commonly used language (Python) and has a number of guides and help resources available.

 ## Resources
 The following resources were used to create the original application which may be of use for future updates or answer questions about how certain parts work: